MicrosoftDocs/PowerShell-Docs/jea/register-jea.md

 - A session configuration file has been created and tested.
 - The user registering the JEA configuration has administrator rights on the system(s).

-You will also need to select a name for your JEA endpoint.
+You also need to select a name for your JEA endpoint.
-The name of the JEA endpoint will be required when users want to connect to the system using JEA.
+The name of the JEA endpoint is required when users want to connect to the system using JEA.
 You can use the [Get-PSSessionConfiguration](https://msdn.microsoft.com/powershell/reference/5.1/microsoft.powershell.core/get-pssessionconfiguration) cmdlet to check the names of existing endpoints on the system.
 Endpoints that start with 'microsoft' are typically shipped with Windows.
 The 'microsoft.powershell' endpoint is the default endpoint used when connecting to a remote PowerShell endpoint.